z4kn4fein/stashbox/docs/diagnostics/validation.md

   ```

 ## Circular Dependency
-When the container notices an infinite dependency loop in the resolution tree, it throws a `CircularDependencyException` with every diagnostic detail included.
+When the container encounters a circular dependency loop in the resolution tree, it throws a `CircularDependencyException` with every diagnostic detail included.

 ```cs
 class Service1